boydjc/KMeans/README.md

 # KMeans
-My own implementation of the KMeans clustering algorithm for a class assignment.
+My own implementation of the KMeans clustering algorithm for a previous class assignment.

 **A result of running the algorithm with the A.txt data file**